Our Mission Possible school achievement awards recognise the roles our schools play in promoting positive mental health.

 We’ll post further updates here throughout the academic year, so stay tuned for more information.

 How the awards work

-Your school can apply for the Mission Possible awards by logging into our School Portal and completing our online form.
+Your school can apply for the Mission Possible awards by logging into our School Portal, uploading information about your mental health activities, and completing our online form.

 - the Best Programme Activity